ninabarzh/broomstick/content/posts/defendable-internet3.md

 Building a defendable internet is unglamorous and will frustrate executives, politicians, and users alike.
 Yet the alternative — continuing to rely on hope, duct tape, and human error — is simply not tenable.

-The path forward is clear if unappealing: design for durability, align incentives, regulate intelligently, educate realistically, and plan for compromise.
+The path forward is clear if unappealing: design for durability, fix the incentives (reward congruent behaviour), regulate intelligently, educate realistically, and plan for compromise.
 It will be messy and expensive, and it will require acknowledging that our current internet is, frankly, a glorious mess.

 Start taking these steps seriously, and we might finally move from sandcastles on quicksand to structures that actually stand a chance.
 And that, however slowly, is worth the effort.